nodos-dev/changelog/nodos.md

         - Crash on device lost
         - Possible race conditions when accessing swapchain
         - Unable to load plugins with runtime-compiled shaders without `glslc` on PATH
+        - Device selection improvements for PCs with less GPU capabilities
 * **nos.track:**
     * **New:** `Track`, `CaptureData`, and `LensDistortion` data types (moved from built-in)
     * **Changed**